knative-extensions/async-component/README.md

     kubectl apply -f test/app/service.yml
     ```

-1. Make note of your application URL.
+1. Make note of your application URL, which you can get with the following command:
+    ```
+    kubectl get kservice helloworld-sleep
+    ```

 ## Install the Consumer and Producer